sap-tutorials/abap-core-development/tutorials/abap-extensibility-cbo-ui-adaptation/abap-extensibility-cbo-ui-adaptation.md

 ## You will learn
+ - How to adapt an UI for all users in a system

+**Additional Info**

 In the preceding tutorials you created a custom business object with a simple data structure and its persistence.
 Afterwards you generated an UI for this business object and exposed it as a Fiori Launchpad application.

-## Intro
 As the generated User Interfaces only lists all fields of a business object node, adapting the UI might be necessary to improve usability of it.

->Before done **UI Generation** and here shown **UI Adaptation** are so called **In-App Extensibility** features done completely inside a S/4HANA Cloud system.
+> - Before done **UI Generation** and here shown **UI Adaptation** are so called **In-App Extensibility** features done completely inside a S/4HANA Cloud system.
 They are key user functionality with limited possibilities.
-UI Adaptation has effect on all users in the system.
->
->Alternatively to UI Generation and Adaptation the more powerful **Side-By-Side Extensibility** via **SAP Cloud Platform** could be done to develop an UI with all SAPUI5 options (see tutorial group [Create Custom UI for SAP S/4HANA Cloud](group.abap-custom-ui-s4hana-cloud)).
+Alternatively to UI Generation and Adaptation an UI with all SAPUI5 options can be developed with **SAP Business Application Studio** (see tutorial group [Create an SAP Fiori App and Deploy it to SAP S/4HANA Cloud](group.abap-custom-ui-s4hana-cloud)).
+> - Tutorial last updated with SAP S/4HANA Cloud Release 2302

 **Our Example**

 A several tutorials spanning example will show extensibility along custom Bonus Management applications.

 In the first parts a Manager wants to define business objects "Bonus Plan" for employees.
 A Bonus Plan is there to save employee specific rules for bonus entitlement.

->Tutorial last updated with SAP S/4HANA Cloud Release 2302

 ### Open the UI to be adapted